jpaulm/cppfbp/README.md

 Download and install `Boost` - http://www.boost.org/

+    Go to where the extracted file was c:\boost_x_yy_zz.
+    Click on booststrap.bat (don't bother to type on the command window just wait and don't close the window that is the place I had my problem that took me two weeks to solve.
+After a while the booststrap will run and produce the same file, but now with two different names: b2, and bjam.
+    Click on b2 and wait it to run.
+    This takes a looong time.
+    Click on bjam and wait it to run.
+Then a folder will be produce called stage. [no longer needed, apparently] Right click on the project.
+    Click on property.
+    Click on linker.
+    Click on general.
+    Click on include additional library directory.
+    Select the part of the library e.g. c:\boost_1_57_0\stage\lib.

+Thanks, Wu Jie!

 Download and install `Lua` - http://www.lua.org/

 Update following macros with correct version numbers: `BOOST_INCLUDE`, `BOOST_LIB`, `LUA_INCLUDE`, `LUA_LIB`, as follows: